Florida Wants To Import Medicine From Canada. But How Would That Work?

 Would Floridians even notice that their drugs were coming from Canada under this plan?

-"It's possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for a particular classes of patients or lower prices at the pharmacy for other patients," says Sachs.
+"It's possible that the ability to purchase drugs for lower prices at the wholesale level translates into lower premiums overall for particular classes of patients or lower prices at the pharmacy for other patients," says Sachs.
 "But without more details about the plan, it's hard to know."

 And before Florida's plan can become a reality, it still needs to clear some major hurdles.

-First, the state needs to work out a lot of details — such as which Floridians and which drugs it would apply to.
+First, the state needs to work out a lot of details — such as which Floridians and which drugs the plan would apply to.

-The next hurdle is a big one: It needs to get approved by the federal secretary of health and human services, Alex Azar.
+The next hurdle is a big one: The plan needs to get approved by the federal secretary of health and human services, Alex Azar.
 Though the authority of the secretary to make such an approval has existed since 2003, no secretary has ever exercised that right.
 To win approval, Florida needs to show that the drugs it wants to import are safe and that the plan will save the state money.

 On the safety front, Azar last year cited safety concerns when he, at least initially, dismissed the idea of importing drugs from Canada as a "gimmick," in a meeting at HHS headquarters with the media and others.